openforcefield/qca-dataset-submission/2019-07-05 eMolecules force field discrepancies 1/README.md

 # eMolecules force field discrepancy optimization dataset 1

-Prepared by John Chodera `<john.chodera@choderalab.org>` and David Mobley `<dmobley@uci.edu>`
+Prepared by John Chodera `<john.chodera@choderalab.org>` and David Mobley `<dmobley@uci.edu>` based on work done by Jordan Ehrman `<ehrmanj@uci.edu>` supervised by Mobley, Caitlin Bannan and Victoria Lim (UCI).

-**Provenance data to be filled in by David Mobley**
+### Provenance Information

+The Mobley lab has been conducting a project to energy minimize all of eMolecules under the GAFF, GAFF2, smirnoff99Frosst and MMFF94 and 94s force fields and compare geometries, looking for significant differences.
+Results are compared by RMSD and torsion fingerprint difference (code being made available at https://github.com/MobleyLab/off-ffcompare and a paper is in preparation).
+Here, we have selected a subset of the resulting minimized molecules based on picking those with geometries that are substantially different in `smirnoff99Frosst` relative to the other force fields.
+We further filtered the results based on picking molecules with three or fewer rotatable bonds, since at present we are not planning on fragmenting the molecules before running geometry optimizations.
+The molecule set was selected from the minimized geometries and RMSD/TFD results using Ehrman's [dataproliferator](https://github.com/MobleyLab/off-ffcompare/blob/721b4c8a67276c381314a2287b4c1cfe76356f01/dataproliferator.py) script.
+Subsequent filtering by rotatable bonds and visualization was done in the attached Jupyter notebook, `filter_by_bonds.ipynb`, resulting in the final set `SMIRNOFF_sub3rot.tar.gz` provided here.

-Prepared by expanding undefined stereochemistry (but not protonation or tautomeric states) and submitted for optimization and Hessian computations.
+Following this, the set was further prepared by expanding undefined stereochemistry (but not protonation or tautomeric states) and submitted for optimization and Hessian computations.

 ### General Information